rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``throttle``
     :ref:`storage size <storage_size-label>`

-    Limits the downloading speed.
-It might be an absolute value or a percentage, relative to the value of the :ref:`bandwidth option <bandwidth_options-label>` option. ``0`` means no throttling.
+    Limits the downloading speed, in bytes per second.
+Applied to both metadata and package downloads.
+It can be an absolute value (e.g. ``5M`` for 5 MiB/s) or a percentage (e.g. ``60%``).
+When given as a percentage, the actual speed limit is calculated relative to the :ref:`bandwidth option <bandwidth_options-label>` value. ``0`` means no throttling.
+    The resulting speed limit must not be lower than :ref:`minrate <minrate_options-label>`.

     Default: ``0``.